Chow Groups of Quadrics in Characteristic Two: Introduction

 As applications, Karpenko's results on Chow groups have been used by Kahn, Rost and Sujatha to compute the unramified cohomology groups up to degree 4 for projective quadrics (\cite{Kahn95ArchMath}, \cite{KahnRostSujatha98}, \cite{KahnSujatha00JEMS}, \cite{KahnSujatha01Duke}).
 In turn, some of their computations make it possible to prove similar results for codimension 4 Chow groups (\cite[\S\;8]{Karpenko95Nova}, \cite{Karpenko96DocMath}) and some others play a key role in Izhboldin's construction of a field of $u$-invariant 9 in characteristic $\neq 2$ (\cite[Thm.\;0.1]{Izhboldin01}).

 \

 It is natural to expect the same results as above in characteristic 2.
 Basically, one can follow the same methods as in Karpenko's papers.
 But on the one hand, at some points the original proofs need appropriate modifications, where quite a few details are worth clarifying with special care.
 On the other hand, it does seem (at least to us) that some other arguments in Karpenko's work (for example, those in \cite[\S\;6]{Karpenko90AlgGeoInv} and \cite[\S\;6]{Karpenko95Nova}) rely on quadratic form techniques which are particular in characteristic different from 2.
-In their construction of a field with a special indecomposability phenomenon, Barry, Chapman and Laghribi have used the vanishing of $\CH^2(X)_{\tors}$ in characteristic 2 (\cite[Thm.\;A.1]{BarryChapmanLaghribi20Israel}).
+In their construction of a field with a special indecomposability phenomenon, Barry, Chapman and the second named author have used the vanishing of $\CH^2(X)_{\tors}$ in characteristic 2 (\cite[Thm.\;A.1]{BarryChapmanLaghribi20Israel}).
 Their proof of this vanishing result provides an example of adapting Karpenko's arguments in characteristic 2.

 In this paper, we make a further study of the Chow groups $\CH^2(X)$ and $\CH^3(X)$ in characteristic 2 and extend the other results of Karpenko mentioned above.
-In particular, we show that the group $\CH^3(X)_{\tors}$ has at most two elements, as in the case of characteristic $\neq 2$. {We also prove $\CH^3(X)_{\tors}=0$ as soon as $\dim X>10$ (Theorem\;\ref{7p12}).
-Here we need to extend Rost's theorem to characteristic 2 (Theorem\;\ref{Genfd14}), which we do using a specialization argument.
-The same result when $\dim X>14$ (Theorem\;\ref{Un2p60}) is independent of Rost's theorem.}
+In particular, we show that the group $\CH^3(X)_{\tors}$ has at most two elements, as in the case of characteristic $\neq 2$. {We also prove $\CH^3(X)_{\tors}=0$ as soon as $\dim X>10$ (Theorem\;\ref{7p11}).
+Here we need to extend Rost's theorem to characteristic 2 (Theorem\;\ref{7p10}), which we do using a specialization argument, and which we believe has independent interest.

 Karpenko's results for $\CH^4(X)_{\tors}$ and {some of} Izhboldin's results for $\CH^3(X)_{\tors}$ rely on the computation of degree 4 unramified cohomology groups established in \cite{KahnRostSujatha98}.
 As we would like to leave out discussions on unramified cohomology in this paper, {we will not investigate full generalizations of these results in characteristic 2.
-We only provide a few examples where $\CH^3(X)_{\tors}=0$ for some quadrics in lower dimensions (see Prop.\;\ref{7p13} and Remark\;\ref{7p17}).} A study of $\CH^4(X)_{\tors}$ is likely to be the theme of a further work.
+We only provide a few examples where $\CH^3(X)_{\tors}=0$ for some quadrics in lower dimensions (see Prop.\;\ref{7p12} and Remark\;\ref{7p16}).} A study of $\CH^4(X)_{\tors}$ is likely to be the theme of a further work.